supercollider-quarks/redUniverse/readme.txt

 //--
+121126 - added update2 to RedSpring - thanks a. bartetzki
 120820 - bugfix memory leak in RedParticleSystem - thanks d. kolokol 111004 - added examples 013, 017, 046, 161
 	changed envelope in ex 004 from kr to ar